YaraMeng/EmotiKeys_2/EmotiKeys_ProjectPlan.md

 * PB08 Character micro-motion
 * PB11 Position → pitch mapping
 * PB12 Clear & reset
-* PB13 Export function
+* PB13 Export function (deferred — export/playback handled by frontend in current iteration; backend export API optional in later iterations)

 ### Deliverable (Release v1.0)

-A complete, polished version with smooth interaction, visual-sound expression, and export options.
+A complete, polished version with smooth interaction and visual-sound expression.
+Export/playback features are deferred to later iterations and are not required for v1.0.